rolfen/backblaze-b2-dedupe/README.md

 grep -vP '^[a-f0-9]{40} .*' local/localHashes.txt
 ```

-Duplicates lines should never appear in the hashes for a single directory, but they do, here is how to detect them:
+Duplicates lines should never appear in the hashes of a particular directory (it means the same file was processed twice).
+Here is how to detect this anomaly:
 ```
 sort local/localHashes.txt |uniq -c|grep -P '^\s+([2-9]|\d{2,})\s+'
 ```

-and filter them out:
+and to filter them out:
 ```
 perl -ne 'print if ! $a{$_}++' local/localHashes.txt
 ```